 "It's one thing to know that language barriers exist, but it's another to sit in church and struggle to understand what's being said," offered Pastor John Mehl.
 "For many of our non-English-speaking members, this is their weekly reality."

-During a sermon focused on embracing and accepting those who are different from us, a portion of the message was delivered in Spanish.
-English-speaking attendees relied on Wordly to follow along, highlighting the importance of language access in the church community.
+One way is to let them feel it firsthand.
+To deepen understanding and encourage empathy, Timberline hosted a service that put English-speaking members in the position of those who worship in a language they don't fully understand.
+During a sermon focused on embracing and accepting those who are different from us, a portion of the message was delivered in Spanish, and English-speaking attendees relied on Wordly to follow along, highlighting the importance of language access in the church community.

 “It’s one thing to acknowledge that language barriers exist, but it’s another to experience what it’s like to step in another person’s shoes,” said Pastor Mehl.
 “Imagine needing the comfort of scripture, the reassurance of prayer, or the inspiration of a sermon, yet feeling disconnected because the words are unfamiliar.
 For many of our non-English-speaking attendees, this is unfortunately their daily reality.”